tritemio/jupyter_notebook_beginner_guide/docs/what_is_jupyter.rst

 The *Notebook Dashboard* is the component of the *Jupyter Notebook App* that is first shown when the :ref:`notebook_app` is launched.

-Mainly, the *Notebook Dashboard* is used to open notebook documents, and manage the running kernels (visulaize and shutdown).
+Mainly, the *Notebook Dashboard* is used to open notebook documents, and to manage the running kernels (visualize and shutdown).

 The *Notebook Dashboard* has other features similar to a file manager, namely navigating folders and renaming/deleting files.